 Several people used these search terms to find my site recently, so I thought it would be a good idea to write a post to satisfy inquiring minds.

 Previously, it was believed that only 1% of the population is affected by NPD (Narcissistic Personality Disorder).
 However, this figure is outdated and is only an estimate based on the number of people who were diagnosed with the disorder.
 It’s recently been determined that most Narcissists refuse to seek therapy, and the ones who do don’t stay around long enough to be analyzed.
-Therefore, there is a much larger percentage of undiagnosed Narcissists roaming the earth, causing great destruction within the hearts of their partners and the communities in which they live.
+Therefore, there is a much larger percentage of undiagnosed Narcissists roaming the earth, causing great destruction in their wake.

 Most victims who start their research on Narcissism come across the DSM’s description of NPD.
 You know the one…A pervasive pattern of grandiosity (in fantasy or behavior), need for admiration, and lack of empathy, beginning by early adulthood and present in a variety of contexts, as indicated by …I equate this to the pre-Socratic belief that the world was flat.

 Many professionals are now seeing these traits as obsolete because they don’t give an accurate description of the depth of pathology of the Narcissist’s behaviors toward the people in their lives, such as: the abuse cycle, baiting, blaming, infidelity, emotional blackmail, persecution, and more.
 I will touch on these traits in another post because I want to get to the question at hand…Is there a happy ending with a Narcissist?